RUNNING MISTAKES YOU SHOULD AVOID

 Specially if you do it on a regular basis.
 It can give you many benefits as well as injure you too if you do it incorrectly so you should listen to your body when you start running.
 There are small technical and common running mistakes that one does not even notice while running.
 So yes, before start running for a long run, strength training or cross training, you should definitely be aware of such common running mistakes.
 Avoiding these common running mistakes can make your running 100% perfect and fruitful, free of any injury or defect and you will be running and cross training in the best way possible.

-- Wearing the wrong kind of running shoes: Not wearing a proper running shoes every day can be a big mistake.
+Not wearing proper running shoes every day can be a big mistake.
 If a runner’s shoes are old, not the right size or not comfortable for the runner’s feet it can cause runners harm in their training.
 These shoes can cause swelling and injuries to a runner’s feet.
 They can slow down your running or make it painful.
 So, make sure that you go to the right store and get the right kind of shoes according to your feet, form and running style.
 And do not wait for them to completely worn out before replacing them.
 It is recommended for a runner to replace his shoes after every 300 to 350 miles.
 This is because lose of cushioning can cause injuries.
 And buy new shoes after they have completed half of their life for good quality running.

-- Not taking diet seriously: Many athletes ignore their diet and just focus on training and do not take their diet seriously.
+Many athletes ignore their diet and just focus on training.
 These include especially those who want to lose weight.
 Now the thing is that not eating properly and doing too much physical activity will drain you of energy.
 So, you need to have proper kind of food before, during and after your run so that your body stays fulfilled, and this should be a part of your running plan as well.
 Don’t deprive yourself of any nutrient.
 If you leave any food group on purpose, your body will have negative effects.
 A runner has to have a balanced and healthy diet.
 Often runners train intensely and don’t eat properly. that can be a big mistake.
 So always have a good diet and eat all your food groups if not on daily basis then atleast some nutritious food per week will also help you.

-- Starting running too fast: Usually beginners make a lot of mistakes when they get into training/ running and one mistake among those is that they start running too fast.
+Usually beginners make a lot of mistakes when they get into training/ running and one is that they start running too fast.
 Beginner runners are very enthusiastic and happy about running that they start running too fast.
 As a result, they crash soon.
 They feel exhausted and have no energy to run further.
 So, try to plan your runs.
 Start off slowly and they pick up a pace.
 Slow down in between so you are able to run a long distance.
 Starting off too fast will make your run shorter as you will run out of your breath easily.